Lookism

-Lookism is the discriminatory treatment of people who are considered physically unattractive.
+Lookism is prejudice or discrimination toward people who are considered to be physically unattractive, and can include basing one's judgment of another person's other qualities, such as intelligence and abilities, on a person’s physical appearance.
 It occurs in a variety of settings, including dating, social environments, and workplaces.
-Lookism has received less cultural attention than other forms of discrimination (such as racism and sexism) and typically does not have the legal protections that other forms often have, but it is still widespread and significantly affects people's opportunities in terms of romantic relationships, job opportunities, and other realms of life.
+Lookism has received less cultural attention than other forms of discrimination (such as racism and sexism) and typically does not have the legal protections that other forms often have, but it is still widespread and can significantly affect people's opportunities in terms of romantic relationships, job opportunities, and other realms of life.
 The same concept from the opposite angle is sometimes named pretty privilege.

 Physical attractiveness is associated with positive qualities; in contrast, physical unattractiveness is associated with negative qualities.
 Many people make judgments of others based on their physical appearance which influence how they respond to these people.
-Research on the "what is beautiful is good" stereotype shows that, overall, those who are physically attractive benefit from their good looks: physically attractive individuals are perceived more positively and physical attractiveness has a strong influence on judgement of a person's competence.
-Furthermore, research shows that on average, attractive individuals have more friends, better social skills, and more active sex lives.
+Research on the "what is beautiful is good" stereotype shows that, overall, those who are physically attractive benefit from their good looks: physically attractive individuals are perceived moderately more positively and physical attractiveness has a moderate influence on judgement of a person's competence.

 Lexicology

 Though the term "lookism" is of recent coinage, cultures and traditions worldwide have often warned against placing undue value on physical appearance:

 To judge by appearances is to get entangled in the Veil of Maya [in Buddhist thought] ...
 From ancient times until relatively recently, there was widespread worry about lookism, because the appearance of others may deceive, especially in romance, or it may be personally or politically imprudent to judge or act on appearances.
 Judging by appearances was prohibited by monotheistic religions ("no graven images") and criticized in ancient and medieval philosophies.
 Skeptics, Stoics, Cynics, Epicureans and Scholastics elaborated various reasons to avoid or subordinate the role of appearances.

 The term "lookism" grew in popularity in the 1970s within the fat acceptance movement.
 It was used in The Washington Post Magazine in 1978, which asserted that the term was coined by fat people who created the word to refer to "discrimination based on looks."
 The word appears in several major English language dictionaries.
 There is some overlap between the terms fatphobia, teratophobia, cacophobia and lookism.

-In the 1990, the term "lookism" was used by Smith College to warn incoming students of "lookism, a form of oppression, that involves putting too much stock in personal appearance."
+In the 1990s, the term "lookism" was used by Smith College to warn incoming students of "lookism, a form of oppression, that involves putting too much stock in personal appearance."